Zeyu-Li/Unity-Advanced-3D-Tutorial/README.md

 ## 1. 👋 Intro

-This is a **advanced 3D tutorial**.
-Hopefully you have seem my previous [Unity 3D tutorial](https://github.com/Zeyu-Li/Unity-Tutorial-3D#unity-user-guide) or are fairly familiar with Unity 3D because I am assuming you are aware of familiar Unity 3D concepts.
-In addition I will start in a project that has implemented the things in Unity 3D tutorial.
+This is an **advanced 3D tutorial**.
+Hopefully you have seen my previous [Unity 3D tutorial](https://github.com/Zeyu-Li/Unity-Tutorial-3D#unity-user-guide) or are fairly familiar with Unity 3D because I am assuming you are aware of familiar Unity 3D concepts.
+In addition I will start on a project that has implemented the things in Unity 3D tutorial.
 The aim of this tutorial is to show the lesser known things in Unity but can be quite useful to know or implement.
 This tutorial will implement a horror game with a 2D game embed inside the 3D game.

 If you want to follow along, clone from the repo at the [start tag](https://github.com/Zeyu-Li/Unity-Advanced-3D-Tutorial/releases/tag/start) to get the beginning of the project, or skip to whichever selection you want by cloning at the corresponding tag.
 There you will find a simple project with movement and a scene as shown below